 Lecture capture technology allows instructors to create audio/video recordings of classroom lectures or presentations.
 With lecture capture, instructors can record their presentations (both audio and video), including any material that gets projected onto the classroom's screen.

-Twelve USF classrooms are currently equipped to automatically record lectures.
-The 12 classrooms include a video camera, microphones, and a lecture capture system from Echo360.
+Twenty-two USF classrooms are currently equipped to automatically record lectures.
+The classrooms include a video camera, microphones, and a lecture capture system from Echo360.

 These rooms include: